hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 Clusters
 ========

 When selecting 'Clusters - Login Server Shell Access' you will get a terminal window in a new browser tab.
 You will arrive on one of the Genius login nodes, which you can use as you are used to, including the option to submit jobs to Genius or wICE.
-As with the Genius login nodes, this means that this shell is not meant for any calculations.
+As with the Genius login nodes, this means that this shell is not meant for any calculation.
-If you would like to perform calculations in an interactive job, you should be using the :ref:`interactive shell app<interactive_shell>`
+If you would like to perform calculations in an interactive job, you should be using the :ref:`interactive shell app<interactive_shell>`.

 Interactive apps
 ================

 This menu provides a range of different apps that provide a GUI.
 In the background this means that you are submitting an interactive job to the cluster, in which the app will be running.

 To launch any of the interactive apps, you need to fill in the resources form.
-Be aware that you will end up in a regular queue, so requesting a large amount of resources might result in a long queue time.
-Between all the apps, most of these options are the same.
-Some apps require specific information.
-These will be explained in the specific paragraph about the app.
-A general overview of the others can be found below.
+Most of the options in the resource forms are similar across all apps, but some apps require additional input from the user.
+These will be explained in the specific paragraph about the apps.
 A more detailed guide on how to choose your resources is available in the next chapter.
+Beware that by launching any app you will end up in a regular queue, so requesting a large amount of resources might result in a long queue time.

+- Cluster: allows choosing between one of our Tier-2 clusters in production, namely :ref:`Genius or wICE <kul_tier2>`_
 - Account: the credit account you want to deduct the credits from.
-The accounts associated with your VSC number will be displayed in a dropdown.
+  The accounts associated with your VSC number will be displayed in a dropdown menu.
 - Partition: you can choose any of the existing partitions on both clusters.
+  The partition names depend on your choice of cluster.
-We recommend using the ``interactive`` partition for most interactive work on wICE.
-Be aware that this partition is not available on Genius.
-There it is recommended to just request the regular ``batch`` partition (see the :ref:`Choosing your resources<choosing_your_resources>` section for more detail on how to choose your partition).
+  We recommend using the ``interactive`` partition for most interactive work.
 - Numbers of hours: your walltime (min 1h).
 - Number of cores: the amount of cores per node.
 This defaults to 1.
 - Required memory per core in megabytes.
 This defaults to 3400 MB.
 - Number of GPUs.
 Depending on the partition you have requested, you might get a different GPU.
+  The default is 0.
-The acquired GPU will be the same as the type specified in the partition (e.g. a NVidia V100 for ``gpu_v100``).
+  The acquired GPU will be the same as the type specified in the partition (e.g. a NVidia H100 for ``gpu_h100`` on wICE).
   For wICE, you can also request a GPU from the ``interactive`` partition.
   One GPU here is a virtual GPU slice of the available A100 GPUs.
   One GPU slice is the same as 1/7th of an A100 GPU.
-The default is 0.
-You can specify the type of GPU as well: [Type]:<number> (e.g. A100:2).
-You can also just request a number of GPUs as <number>.**The interactive partition only allows you to request max 1 GPU (slice) though.**
+  You can specify the type of GPU as well: ``[Type]:<number>`` (e.g. ``A100:2``).
+  You can also just request a number of GPUs as ``<number>``.
+  **The interactive partition only allows you to request max 1 GPU (slice) though.**
 - Reservation: if you are part of a reservation, you can also use these nodes with Open Ondemand by specifying your reservation name here.
 - Pre-run scriptlet: this allows you to add bash commands to your job before launching the app.
-This can be used for example for loading extra modules that you need within the app. **Be aware that this feature is still somewhat experimental, and its functionality also depends on the app you are running (mainly RStudio Server has some issues here).
+  This can be used for example for loading extra modules that you need within the app, sourcing a specific script or defining specific environment variable(s).
+  **Beware that this feature is still somewhat experimental, and its functionality also depends on the app you are running (mainly RStudio Server has some issues here).
 If you would like to use this feature, but you run into problems, please contact our helpdesk.**

 Once you've selected all your resources, just press 'Launch' and your job will be queued.